 Postach.io is a free content publishing platform, based on the note-taking app “Evernote”.
 Gavin Vickery and Shawn Adrian are the gems (Co-Founders) behind this service.

-Do you know what, it is not a blogging platform, but works no less.
+Do you know what, it is not really a blogging platform, but works no less?
 It’s a notebook you write from the Evernote app and sync online.
+It supports google analytics, Disqus, custom domain, social sharing, markdown, and some other important features as normal blogs do.

-Postach.io has been integrated with Evernote and Dropbox, while they are working for Google Docs, Word, and One Note compatibility.
+Postach.io has been integrated with Evernote and Dropbox, while they are working for Google Doc, Word, and One Note compatibility.
+To be honest, it could be a very new experience for bloggers.

 Pros: